morph-l2/morph-doc/docs/quick-start/4-bridge.md

-3. You can search for the transaction hash on Morphism Explorer.
+3. You can search for the transaction hash on Morph Explorer.
 ![image22](../../assets/docs/Quick-Start/bridge/22.png)
 ![image23](../../assets/docs/Quick-Start/bridge/23.png)